fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols.md

 - There are a maximum of two TCP/TLS connections per remote FQDN/IP, per each SIP proxy virtual machine.
 Before sending a SIP request, SIP proxy checks for active TCP connections with the target SBC/Trunk FQDN’s resolved IP address.
 If two connections exist, they're reused.
 If two connections don't exist, a new connection is opened.

   - This logic is per SIP proxy virtual machine.

   - SIP proxy IPs are serviced by multiple virtual machines per region.

   - From the SBC perspective, there may be multiple inbound proxy connections from all SIP proxy regions.

 - TCP/TLS connections opened by SIP proxy don't necessarily stay open as long as the call does.
 However, the connection doesn't close immediately after a response to a SIP request.
 If a connection doesn't time out, it may be reused for other SIP requests.

 - SIP Proxy doesn't support connection aliasing as described in [RFC 5923: Connection Reuse in the Session Initiation Protocol (SIP)](https://www.rfc-editor.org/rfc/rfc5923.html).

   - Outbound SIP proxy TCP connections only service outbound SIP Proxy requests (to SBCs) and related responses.

   - Inbound SIP proxy TCP connections (from SBCs) only service incoming SIP requests and related responses.

+Please be aware that in certain situations, 3rd party gateways / SBCs may flag TLS connection resets for O365 services.
+This is behavior is expected, since new connections are getting dynamically built without impacting user experience.

 ### Timeout policies